alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Embed.rst

 About
 -----

-  Returns some permalinks to the document subdefinitions to embed it
+  Returns permalinks to medias attached to the record

   .. code-block:: bash